 A typical new product launch project team would include :-

-Of course, If you don’t have all the skills you need in-house, you have to source help from outside.
+Of course, If you don’t have all the skills in-house, you have to source help from outside.
 From a supplier or marketing agency, for example.
 Printing and graphic design experience if it’s a packaging project.
 Coding and UX expertise on a new website.
-If your business doesn’t have these skills, you pull in external people to become part of the project team.
+If your business doesn’t have these skills, you pull in external people to join the project team.

 Solving project team issues - project sponsor / stakeholder

-The project project team do the work which delivers the goal of the project.
+The project team do the work which delivers the project’s overall goal.

-But that project usually needs to align with other projects and activities in the business.
+But that project usually has to align with other projects and activities in the business.